 Although the 2-1-1 crack spread is a benchmark for the refining margin, because the refineries have certain feedstock costs and logistical advantages as compared to a benchmark refinery and their product yield is less than total refinery throughput, the crack spread does not account for all the factors that affect refining margin.
 The Coffeyville refinery is able to process a blend of crude oil that includes quantities of heavy and medium sour crude oil that has historically cost less than WTI.
-The Wynnewood refinery has the capability to process blends of a variety of crude oil ranging from medium sour to light sweet crude oil, although isobutene, gasoline components and normal butane are also typically used.
-We measure the cost advantage of the crude oil slate by calculating the spread between the price of the delivered crude oil and the price of WTI.
+The Wynnewood refinery has the capability to process blends of a variety of crude oil ranging from medium sour to light sweet crude oil, although isobutane, gasoline components and normal butane are also typically used.
+We measure the cost advantage of the crude oil slate by calculating the spread between the price of our delivered crude oil and the price of WTI.
 The spread is referred to as the consumed crude oil differential.
 The refining margin can be impacted significantly by the consumed crude oil differential.
-The consumed crude oil differential to WTI and the WCS price differential to WTI as both these differentials indicate the relative price of heavier, more sour, slate to WTI.
-The correlation between the consumed crude oil differential and published differentials will vary depending on the volume of light medium sour crude oil and heavy sour crude oil the petroleum business purchases as a percent of its total crude oil volume and will correlate more closely with such published differentials the heavier and more sour the crude oil slate.
+The consumed crude oil differential to WTI as this differential indicates the relative price of heavier, more sour, crude oil slate to WTI.
+The correlation between the consumed crude oil differential and published differentials will vary depending on the volume of heavy sour crude oil the petroleum business purchases as a percent of the total crude oil volume.